eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

 The GuidPrefix as the server unique identifier
 """"""""""""""""""""""""""""""""""""""""""""""

-The ``GuidPrefix`` attribute belongs to the RTPS specification and univocally identifies each RTPSParticipant.
+The ``GuidPrefix`` attribute belongs to the RTPS specification and univocally identifies each |RTPSParticipant|.
-It consists on 12 bytes and in Fast DDS is a key for the DomainParticipant used in the DDS domain.
+It consists on 12 bytes and in Fast DDS is a key for the |DomainParticipant| used in the DDS domain.
-Fast DDS defines the DomainParticipant ``GuidPrefix`` as a public data member of the
+Fast DDS defines the |DomainParticipant| ``GuidPrefix`` as a public data member of the
 |DomainParticipantQosWireProtocolClass| class.
 In the Server-Client discovery, it has the purpose to link a *server* to its *clients*.
 It must be mandatorily specified in: *server* and *client* setups.